-- Cost per Order: Normally you’ll need some sample size to deduce results from your CPOs.
-To get a larger sample size, you’ll need to pay for some hundred clicks per placement.
-If you think about over 100.000 placements, it will be quite expensive.
+- CPOs (Cost-per-Order): Normally, you need a certain sample size to deduce results from your CPOs.
+To get a larger sample, you’ll need to pay for a few hundred clicks per placement.
+If you think about over 100,000 placements, it’ll be quite expensive.

-- CTR: You can identify bad placements by checking your CTR.
-It even works with a small amount of impressions but you should manually check those placements that have a CTR that is too good to be true.
+- CTR (Click-Through-Rate): You can identify bad placements by checking your CTR.
+This works for even a few impressions, but you should manually check for placements with a very high CTR.

-Let’s enrich those KPIs with some data outside the Google reports.
-For this we use some approaches that analyzes the placement domain:
+Let’s enrich these KPIs with some data outside of Google reports.
+For this, we’ll use some approaches that analyze the placement domain:

 - ads.txt available/not available: This is a great source of information.
-If a placement is not providing an ads.txt file you should have a closer look.
-I found funny examples where the website owners where very creative to avoid regex parsing of their publisher-ID out of the website source code.
+If a placement doesn’t provide an ads.txt file, you should have a closer look.
+I’ve found funny examples where website owners have been very creative in avoiding their publisher’s regex parsing—ID from the website’s source code.

-- website made for AdSense only: Google makes it very easy to apply for AdSense program, even with a thin content site.
+- Website made for AdSense only: Google makes it very easy to apply for the AdSense program, even with a thin content website.
 This is completely different for other networks.
-We use the identified networks in the ads.txt as a quality metric—websites with just AdSense should get a detailed look.
+We use the identified networks in ads.txt as a quality metric—websites with just AdSense should be looked at more closely.

-- the number of ad slots: We search in the source code of the website for the ad slot IDs and count them.
-You all know those examples of websites that are full with ads.
-Probably a placement you should set as negative.
+- The number of ad slots: We look for the IDs of ad spaces in the website source code and count them.
+You all know the examples of websites that are full of ads.
+Probably, this is a placement you should set as negative.

-- content quality: A mix of counting unique words and total words gives you a good fingerprint of the website.
-Be careful with thin websites with a lot of keyword stuffing.
+- Content quality: A mix of counting unique words and total words gives you a good fingerprint of the website.
+Be careful with thin websites of a lot of keyword stuffing.

-- use the publisher-ID network: We had a look on a lot of placements and started to identify networks of websites that share the same publisher IDs.
-If you catch one bad placement, you can also block a lot of others.
-Off topic: If you search for SEO niches that are monetizing with AdSense this is a very good method for analyzing some very smart approaches out there.
+- Use the publisher-ID network: We looked at a lot of placements and started identifying networks of websites that use the same publisher IDs.
+If you catch one bad placement, you can block a lot of others.
+Off-topic: If you search for SEO niches that monetize with AdSense, this is a very good method for analyzing some very smart approaches out there.

-When you put all mentioned approaches together, you will have something like this for your daily work, that helps you to label negative placements but also discover some interesting placements that should be added as managed:
+When you put all the mentioned approaches together, you’ll have something like this for your daily work that helps you to label negative placements, but also discover some interesting placements that you should add as managed:

 Placement examples where Google has “no clue” that your budget is wasted

-Build a serious website that offers a tool, converter, etc. Put some nice content on the website with system requirements and such, so the user will feel that he wants to download/test this tool.
-Now flood your website with ads that use the call to actions of the responsive display ads saying “Download”, “Start”, etc. and keep them in the same styling like your website elements.
-You are right Google—this is no fraud but it is obvious what is happening here.
+Build a serious website that offers a tool, converter, etc. Put some nice content on the website with system requirements and such, so users feel that they want to download/test this tool.
+Now flood your website with ads that use the call-to-actions of responsive display ads, like “Download”, “Start”, etc., and keep them in the same design as your website elements.
+You’re right, Google—this isn’t fraud, but it’s obvious what’s happening here.

 Seems to work pretty well – have a look at the connected domains over the publisher IDs now:

-Even when you use pay for conversions (e.g. for starting a trial software version) you are paying a lot of money for those placements because a lot of users will download and start your software searching for the button for starting the file conversion.
+Even if you use paid conversions (e.g. to launch a trial version of a software), you pay a lot of money for these placements.
+Because many users will download and launch your software looking for the button to launch the file conversion.

-- In this blogpost I only mentioned the bad placements—with the same KPIs you can also identify and add new quality managed placements.
+🔵 In this blog post, we’ve only mentioned bad placements—with the same KPIs, you can identify and add new quality managed placements.

-- There seem to be a lot of placements out there that never ever will drive SEO traffic (where they get the traffic from is a different story).
-A good approach is to search for valid placements that also rank in Google for your money keywords.
-For scalability think of a process fetching the SERPs for your top 10000 keywords and scraping each of the websites and look for an ads.txt file with Google AdSense.
+🔵 There seem to be a lot of placements that will never, ever bring SEO traffic (where they get the traffic from is a different story).
+A good approach is to look for valid placements that also rank in Google for your money keywords.
+For scalability, think of a process fetching the SERPs for top your 10000 keywords and scraping each of the websites and look for an ads.txt file with Google AdSense.